arananet/C128D-to-C64-KB/readme.md

 This is a work in progress, several testing must be made but it should work as is.
 I take no responsibiltiy for any damage to any equipment that results from the use of this board.
 USE AT YOUR OWN RISK!

-Do you use long cables with this adapter, MAX 1M long.
+Do NOT use long cables with this adapter, MAX 1M long.

 Pin nº 2 must be cutted out on the 1x20 pin row (there is a mark on the pcb that says NC).